 The Gold Card has been positioned as a card for foodies – it earns 4 Membership Rewards at restaurants, including takeout and delivery, as well as U.S. supermarkets, with a much higher limit (up to the first $25,000 of spending per year).
 To help offset the higher annual fee, it also comes with a $10 monthly statement credit at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
 I have this card and my wife and I like to use this credit by going on a monthly dessert date for a slice of cheesecake.
 Rates and Fees.

 Going back to American Express cards, the Hilton Honors American Express Surpass® Card is an option if you’re looking for travel rewards instead of cashback.
 The Surpass card gives 6x Hilton points at U.S. restaurants, at U.S. supermarkets, and at U.S. gas stations.
-It also comes with a welcome offer of 130,000 Hilton points after spending $2,000 in the first 3 months (and an additional 50,000 Hilton points after spending $10,000 in the first 6 months), and an annual fee of $95.
+It also comes with a welcome offer of 130,000 Hilton Honors Bonus Points after you spend $2,000 in purchases in the first 3 months (offer expires 8/25/2021), and a $0 intro Annual Fee for the first year, then $95 (offer expires 8/25/2021).
 You’ll also get complimentary Hilton Gold status, which in my opinion is the most valuable mid-tier hotel status since it comes with free breakfast at most Hilton hotels.
 Rates and Fees.

 These responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.